FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

 ### `peer channel` flags

-Within `peer channel` command there are many different flags available and because of this each flag is described in the relevant topic.
+Each `peer channel` command has different flags available to it, and because of this, each flag is described in the relevant command topic.
 Follow the [links below](#reference) to understand these individual commands in more detail.

-The `peer channel` command also has a set of flags that relate to all of its commands.
+The `peer channel` command also has a set of flags that relate to every `peer channel` command.

 ```
 peer channel [flags]